ARK323 - Design and planning for social inclusion

 Be able to describe and analyse the local context of a Swedish Million Programme area...

-a) ...regarding its physical environment, including such as natural landscape, infrastructure, buildings and historical development
+a) ...regarding its physical environment, including such as natural landscape, infrastructure, spatial configuration, buildings and historical development

 b) ...regarding its sociocultural characteristics, including such as demographic patterns, cultural identities, living conditions, governance and social networks

-c) ...taking into account the potential differences in perspectives between different groups among people living and working in the area, planners and other relevant actors
+c) ...taking into account the differences in perspectives between different groups of stakeholders, such as inhabitants, workers in the area, planners, politicians and property owners

 d) ...relating to important global trends and issues, such as segregation, gender inequalities, ethnic discrimination and climate change